U.S. ends Airbus subsidies dispute and pivots to confront China — risking Boeing jet sales

 “I’ll be interested to see if Airbus or Boeing can counter the long-standing policy of conditioning sales in China on transfer of intellectual property and the placing of manufacturing facilities in China,” Tonelson said.

-While Calhoun sees this political confrontation as with China as a serious problem, Boeing’s International Association of Machinists union takes a different view, applauding the Biden administration’s China pivot.
+While Calhoun sees this political confrontation with China as a serious problem, Boeing’s International Association of Machinists union takes a different view, applauding the Biden administration’s China pivot.

 In a statement Tuesday, IAM District 751 President Jon Holden welcomed the trade representative’s “long-awaited efforts to coordinate with the EU in challenging China’s trade violations.”